car-men01/Doctors-patients/README.md

 - Repository as a Subject: Repository inherits from Subject, which maintains a list of Observer* (doctor windows).
 The repository stores patients and doctors and can modify them.
 - Observers (Doctor Windows): Each doctor's window registers itself as an Observer to the Repository using addObserver().
 These windows implement the update() method to refresh their patient lists when notified.
 - Automatic Updates via notify(): When a patient is added or updated (addPatient(), updatePatient()), notify() is called, which loops through all observers and calls their update() method.
 This ensures that when a patient’s doctor or specialization changes, all doctor windows automatically reflect the updated distribution.
-<\br>This setup keeps the UI in sync with the repository, ensuring real-time updates across multiple windows.
+\ This setup keeps the UI in sync with the repository, ensuring real-time updates across multiple windows.

 ## Screenshots
 ### Initial windows